 Every day of the year, come rain or shine!
 Yes, even when the sun has decided to go into hibernation, as skin-damaging UV rays can break through cloud cover on the greyest of days.

-To ensure your skin has maximum protection, apply your sunscreen 10-15minutes before going outside to allow to dry and be sure to bring your sunscreen on the go with you to top up every 2 hours.
+To ensure your skin has maximum protection, apply your sunscreen 10-15 minutes before going outside to allow it to dry, and be sure to bring your sunscreen on the go with you to top up every 2 hours.
 If it’s a day where you’re being extremely active and sweating, or taking part in any water-based activities like swimming or surfing, we recommend reapplying more often.

 Which factor SPF should I use?